777MW/TwilightToggle-Background-Service/README.md

 ## 📃 How it Works

-Twilight Toggle automatically adjusts your entire Chrome browsing experience to render elements with a day ⚪ or night ⚫ palette using CIELAB-based inversion.
-All you need to do is set your desired times, and ta-da, your eyes will be forever grateful! 😍
+Twilight Toggle adjusts your Chrome browsing experience to render elements with a day ⚪ or night ⚫ palette using CIELAB-based inversion.
+All you need to do is set your desired day/night times and ta-da!
+Your eyes will be forever grateful. 🤩

 ## 💻 Compatibility